 The gun debate: a contest to see which side can demonize more people.
 Each side is trying to destroy the other.
 You win wars by force.
 And culture wars are no different.
 Each side fires their volleys back and forth, but the only thing they improve is the cable news ratings.

 Yes, it’s true: a handful of gun owners absolutely do fit the stereotype.
 But here’s another truth: twelve million people in the US carry concealed at least once a month.
 There are 10+ million AR-15 owners out there.
 Almost 40% of people in the US have a gun at home.
 Those people aren’t a stereotype.
 They’re our friends and family and neighbors.
 And a lot of them are afraid to even be known as gun owners, let alone to share that it’s an important, joyful part of their lives.
 We’re making it safe for them to be themselves.

 Taking a newbie shooting is the most effective thing you can personally do (you! yes, you! this weekend!) to expand gun rights.
 It’s a privilege to take someone shooting for the first time — and it’s really fun.
 Here are some tips that will help you open minds one range trip at a time.

 Begging politicians to do the right thing is a waste of time.
 Culture drives politics, not the other way around.
-Open Source Defense is focused on culture.
+So we focus on culture.
 Making it easier to learn about guns, and safe to come out of the safe.
 If we do that job right, the politicians are going to come to us.

-Guns mean that if all else fails and bad luck ever strikes you, you keep the final say on what someone else wants to do to you.
+Guns mean that if all else fails and bad luck ever strikes you, you keep the final say on what someone else does to you.
 If anyone takes those tools away from you, they’re taking your final say too.
-They’re saying that they’ll decide for you — that they’ll give you permission to control your destiny.
+They’re saying that they’ll decide for you.
+That they’ll give you permission to control your own body.